Analysis | Trump has thrown coronavirus relief into doubt. Here’s what could happen next.

 So, things are pretty chaotic right now.
-“This is unprecedented,” said Molly Reynolds, a congressional expert with the Brookings Institution, “because we generally wouldn’t expect a president to largely sit out negotiations of this level in Congress and then swoop in after both chambers have overwhelming passed the bill.”
+“This is unprecedented,” said Molly Reynolds, a congressional expert with the Brookings Institution, “because we generally wouldn’t expect a president to largely sit out negotiations of this level in Congress and then swoop in after both chambers have overwhelmingly passed the bill.”

 Here are some scenarios for what could happen next.
 It’s not clear at this point which is most likely.